Popeye: Artists after Segar

 From 1986 to 1992, the daily strip was written and drawn by Bobby London, who, after some controversy, was fired from the strip for a story that could be taken to satirize abortion.
 London's strips put Popeye and his friends in updated situations, but kept the spirit of Segar's original.
 One classic storyline, titled "The Return of Bluto", showed the sailor battling every version of the bearded bully from the comic strip, comic books, and animated films.
 The Sunday edition of the comic strip was drawn by Hy Eisman from 1994 to 2022.
-Following Eisman's retirement, the Sunday strip was taken over by R.K.
-Milholland, who had previously contributed Popeye cartoons to the web-only feature Popeye's Cartoon Club in 2019 and 2020.
+Following Eisman's retirement, the Sunday strip was taken over by R. K. Milholland, who had previously contributed Popeye cartoons to the web-only feature Popeye's Cartoon Club in 2019 and 2020.
 The daily strip has featured reruns of Sagendorf's strips since London's firing.

-On January 1, 2009, 70 years since the death of his creator, Segar's comic strips (though not the various films, TV shows, theme music, and other media based on them) became public domain in most countries, but remain under copyright in the United States.
-Because Segar was an employee of King Features Syndicate when he created the Thimble Theatre strip, it is treated as a work for hire under U.S. copyright law.
-Works for hire are protected for 95 years from publication or 120 years from creation, whichever is shorter.
-As of 2023, Thimble Theatre comic strips from 1919 through 1927 have entered the public domain, none of which feature Popeye.
-Even after the strips enter the public domain, trademarks regarding Popeye remain with King Features, as trademarks do not expire unless they cease to be used, and King Features has used the trademark continuously since the character's debut.